Henry Rohlman: Bishop of Davenport

 Two colleges for women were started in the diocese during Rohlman's episcopate.
-The Sisters of St. Francis in Clinton established Mount St. Clare College (later Ashford University) in 1928.
+The Sisters of St. Francis in Clinton, Iowa, established Mount St. Clare College (later Ashford University) in 1928.
 It was an extension of their academy, which had been established in the 1890s.
 St. Ambrose College in Davenport inaugurated a woman's division in 1934 and continued to support it as it searched for a religious order of women to take it over.
 In 1937, property was secured for a woman's college in Davenport on the west side of the city.
 The Congregation of the Humility of Mary, at Rohlman's urging, established Marycrest College in 1939 from the woman's division of St. Ambrose.

 The diocese celebrated its Golden Jubilee in 1931.
 The next year Rohlman convoked the diocese's third synod.
 The synod was called to bring the diocese's regulations in line with the Code of Canon Law that had been promulgated by the Vatican in 1917.
-It also set the salary for pastors at $1,000 per year, plus household expenses, and associate pastors and chaplain's salaries were set at $500.
+The synod set the salary for pastors at $1,000 per year, plus household expenses, with associate pastors and chaplain's salaries receiving $500 per year.
 Catholic Charities had set up their offices in the Kahl Building in Davenport They were joined in 1932 with the chancery and the newly established superintendent of schools.
 All of these offices and the bishop's office moved into a property on Church Square behind St. Anthony's Church downtown.
 It was renamed the Cosgrove Building after Davenport's second bishop, Henry Cosgrove.

-Rohlman had the difficult task of leading the diocese through the Great Depression of the 1930s and World War II in the 1940s.
-The Catholic Messenger, an independent Catholic newspaper published in Davenport, was experiencing financial problems during the Depression and was purchased by the diocese for use as a diocesan newspaper in 1937.
+Rohlman led the diocese through the Great Depression of the 1930s and World War II in the 1940s.
+The Catholic Messenger, an independent Catholic newspaper published in Davenport, was experiencing financial problems during the depression; the diocese purchased it use as its newspaper in 1937.

-Until Rohlman came to the diocese only five priests had been recognized for their contributions to the church by being given a papal honor, all of them from Bishop Davis.
+Until Rohlman came to the diocese, only five priests had been recognized for their contributions to the church by being given a papal honor, all of them from Bishop Davis.
 Rohlman named monsignors every two years.
-By the time he returned to Dubuque, twenty-four priests had been honored and five were recognized twice.
-Rohlman served as bishop of Davenport for 17 years until September 8, 1944, when he was named to Dubuque.
+By the time he returned to Dubuque, 25 priests had been honored and five were recognized twice.